 Course Requirements Checklist

-Discussion boards are collaborative learning experiences.
-Therefore, the student is required to provide a thread in response to the provided prompt for each forum.
-Each thread must be at least 500 words and demonstrate course-related knowledge.
-In addition to the thread, the student is required to reply to 2 other classmates’ threads.
-Each reply must be 250 words.
+Discussions are collaborative learning experiences.
+Therefore, the student is required to provide a thread in response to the provided prompt and reply to 2 other classmates’ threads.

-Each quiz will cover the Reading & Study material for the module/week in which it is assigned.
-Each quiz will be open-book/open-notes, contain 10 multiple-choice and 1 short essay question, and have a 1-hour time limit.
+Each quiz will cover the Learn material for the Module: Week in which it is assigned.
+Each quiz will be open-book/open-notes, contain 10 multiple-choice and/or true/false and 1 short essay question, and have a 1-hour time limit.